 As a participant in the BASMAA RMC, SMCWPPP and its regional partners are required to initiate a combined total of eight new SSID Projects during this permit term.
 In WY 2018, the RMC partners agreed on an equitable allocation of effort which includes SMCWPPP responsibility for one SSID Project.
-Consistent with this approach, in WY 2018, on behalf of SMCWPPP, EOA developed the Pillar Point Harbor Watershed Bacteria SSID Project Work Plan.
-Under our prior and current Task Orders (EOA-06 and EOA-08), EOA is implementing the Work Plan and will submit a SSID project report to the Regional Water Board as soon as it is finalized (likely July 2019).
-This WY 2020 scope does not include any budget related to the Pillar Point Harbor Watershed Bacteria SSID Project.
+Consistent with this approach, on behalf of SMCWPPP, EOA developed and implemented the Pillar Point Harbor Watershed Bacteria SSID Project Work Plan.
+The Final Pillar Point Harbor Watershed Bacteria SSID Project to the Regional Water Board in October 2019 and was revised in May 2020 in response to Regional Water Board staff comments.

 To reach the goal of eight new SSID Projects during the permit term, the RMC partners also agreed to conduct a regional SSID Project that addresses electrical utility sources of PCBs.
-Development of the regional SSID Project Work Plan was conducted as a BASMAA Regional Project during FY 2018/19.
-On behalf of SMCWPPP, EOA is assisting in oversight of the regional SSID Project Work Plan through participation in the BASMAA MPC Committee (budgeted under Task SM17.01).
-This subtask does not include any budget related to the Regional SSID Project.
+Development and implementation of the Regional Electrical Utilities SSID Project was conducted as a BASMAA Regional Project during FY 2018/19 and FY 2019/20.

 The BASMAA RMC is also required to submit unified, regional SSID reports annually to the Regional Water Board.
 On behalf of SMCWPPP, EOA will continue to work with the BASMAA RMC Workgroup to develop the regional SSID report.
 It is assumed that the regional SSID report will continue to consist primarily of a large-format table describing the status and conclusions (as available) of all SSID Projects completed, underway, and planned.
-It will be submitted to the Regional Water Board concurrent with the UCMR by March 31, 2020.
+It will be submitted to the Regional Water Board concurrent with the UCMR by March 31, 2022.

-• Continue working with RMC partners to maintain the list of candidate SSID projects and to develop the annual regional SSID report submitted with the UCMR by March 31, 2020.
+• Continue working with RMC partners to maintain the list of candidate SSID projects and to develop the annual regional SSID report submitted with the UCMR by March 31, 2022.

-SUBTASK SM17.05: POLLUTANTS OF CONCERN MONITORING
+SUBTASK SM27.05: POLLUTANTS OF CONCERN MONITORING

 Provision C.8.f requires Pollutants of Concern (POC) monitoring for PCBs, mercury, copper, emerging contaminants, and nutrients.
 The MRP defines yearly (i.e., water year) and total (i.e., permit term) minimum numbers of samples for each POC.
 Five priority POC management information needs are identified including Source Identification, Contributions to Bay Impairment, Management Action Effectiveness, Loads and Status, and Trends.
-The MRP specifies the minimum number of samples for each POC that must address each information need.
+The MRP specifies the minimum number of samples for each POC that must be collected each year (i.e., eight PCBs samples, eight mercury samples, two copper samples, two nutrient samples) and the information need(s) that must be addressed by the monitoring.

-Table 1 summarizes the WY 2020 POC monitoring deliverables and budgets.
+Table 1 summarizes the WY 2021 POC monitoring deliverables and budgets.
 Please note that the first item in Table 1 (participation in the FY 2019/20 BASMAA MPC meetings by EOA staff focusing on PCBs and mercury controls) is for the 12-month FY 2019/20 time period (i.e., July 1, 2019 - June 30, 2020).
-Also note that MRP requirements related to emerging contaminants will continue to be addressed via SMCWPPP's participation in the RMP (see Subtask SM17.02: Regional Monitoring Program Participation).
+Also note that MRP requirements related to emerging contaminants will continue to be addressed via

+SMCWPPP's participation in the RMP (see Subtask SM17.02: Regional Monitoring Program Participation).